Skip to content

 }).

-// After: append a footer to successful responses.
+// After: append a footer to successful responses, can access FullResponseEvent for final response event.

 }